Birch-san/juicysfplugin/Builds/VisualStudio2017/build-windows.md

 A lot of thrashing was involved.

 So first I'll list the steps that I _know_ are necessary.
-Then after that I'll list the steps which were problem unnecessary.
+Then after that I'll list the steps which were probably unnecessary.

 # Definitely necessary